medusa-project/metaslurp/README.md

     1. If the schema change was backwards-compatible with the source documents added to the index, invoke
        `bin/rails elasticsearch:indexes:reindex[my_current_index,my_new_index]`.
-       This will copy all source documents from the current index into the new index, effectively reindexing them.
-(Ensure that the cluster has enough capacity to support this.)
+       This will reindex all source documents from the current index into the new index.
     2. Otherwise, reharvest everything into the new index.
+This can be accomplished by invoking the harvester with the `SERVICE_SINK_METASLURP_INDEX` environment variable set to the name of the index.

-Because all of the above is generally a huge pain, an effort has been made to design the index schema to be flexible enough to require migration as infrequently as possible.
+Because all of the above can be a huge pain, an effort has been made to design the index schema to be flexible enough to require migration as infrequently as possible.

 # Notes